Tugzrida/tfnsw-gtfs-quirks/sydneytrains/README.md

 ~I was interested as to whether this change might mean that freight services would appear in the GTFS timetable or be visible outside ATRICS territory, however neither of these have eventuated.~

-As of 27 April 2024, F and W sets are included in the v2 feed and are visible outside the ATRICS area, in the `SouthCoast` and `MetroNet` regions.
+As of 27 April 2024, F and W sets are included in the v2 feed and are visible outside the ATRICS area, in the `MetroNet` region.
 So far, it seems that a single train may report with two slightly different trip_ids, one when within the ATRICS area, and another outside, so through-tracking will probably be easiest just by run number.

 #### Incorrect set types
 Often during disruptions, added or altered services will be labelled with the incorrect set type, most commonly A (which I assume is just the default being first alphabetically), but I've also seen X, [P](https://twitter.com/Tugzrida/status/1499549896474464259), and others.